-This bill establishes new programs and funding mechanisms to enhance emergency medical services (EMS) in Minnesota.
-It creates an ambulance service cost of readiness grant program to support licensed ambulance services with their capital and operational expenses, as well as an emergency medical services improvement, modernization, and sustainability grant program for political subdivisions.
-Additionally, a rural emergency medical services uncompensated care pool payment program is introduced to assist eligible ambulance services in non-metropolitan areas.
-The bill also implements a monthly emergency medical services telecommunications fee for wireless voice service subscribers, which will be collected by service providers and directed into a dedicated revenue account.
+This bill establishes new grant programs and funding mechanisms to enhance ambulance services and emergency medical services (EMS) in Minnesota.
+It introduces an "ambulance service cost of readiness grant program" to support licensed ambulance services with their capital and operational expenses, as well as an "emergency medical services improvement, modernization, and sustainability grant program" aimed at improving the EMS system.
+Additionally, a "rural emergency medical services uncompensated care pool payment program" is created to provide financial assistance to eligible ambulance services in non-metropolitan areas.
+To fund these initiatives, the bill establishes a monthly emergency medical services telecommunications fee and a prepaid wireless emergency medical services fee.

 Statutes affected: Introduction: 144E.275, 144E.001, 403.161, 403.162